nihr43/multi-cloud-k8s/readme.md

 # multi-cloud-k8s

 This is an exercise in provisioning a kubernetes cluster across multiple cloud providers for the ultimate in infrastructure resiliency.
-Whether such an endeavor is worthwhile IRL is up for dabate; this was done for fun.
+Whether such an endeavor is worthwhile IRL is up for debate; this was done for fun.

 This is done by wrapping opentofu (formerly terraform) and ansible in python, enabling a single commandline entrypoint for various CRUD tasks.